Construction contractors in the State of Louisiana are regulated by:

 Louisiana Contractors License Classifications

-The following Contractor license classifications require you to pass a Law and Trade Exam:
+The following Contractor license classifications require you to pass a Law course and Trade Exam:

 - Foundations for Buildings, Equipment, or Machinery